 Congratulations to Liam Lair.
 Announcing Liam's new official title - Assistant Professor of Women's & Gender Studies at West Chester University.
 Liam will be teaching Intro to Women's & Gender Studies, as well as launching a new class: Transfeminist Theories.
 Liam's WGSS Ph.D. was awarded Spring 2016.

-Spring 2018: Abigail is teaching WGSS 327 "Perspectives in: Lesbian, Gay, Bisexual and Transgender Studies"
+Fall 2018: Abigail is teaching WGSS 327 "Perspectives in Lesbian: Gay, Bisexual and Transgender Studies" in the classroom and also teaching a section of WGSS 327 online.

 WGSS Ph.D. student Josephine Kipgen is an international student from India.
 She obtained a B.A. and M.A. in English from the Univ. of Delhi, India and an M.A. in WGS from the Univ. of Northern Iowa.
 Her areas of interest include postcolonial studies, women's writing, religion, and gender-based violence.

-Congratulations to Liam Lair, who will be starting a new job this fall as Assistant Professor of Women's & Gender Studies at West Chester University in Pennsylvania: https://www.wcupa.edu/arts-humanities/womensStudies/ Liam will be teaching Intro to Women's & Gender Studies, as well as launching a new class: Transfeminist Theories.
+Congratulations to Liam Lair, who started a new job in fall 2017 as Assistant Professor of Women's & Gender Studies at West Chester University in Pennsylvania: https://www.wcupa.edu/arts-humanities/womensStudies/ Liam is teaching Intro to Women's & Gender Studies, as well as launching a new class: Transfeminist Theories.

 Congratulations to Finn Lease on her completion of the 1st Ph.D. to be awarded at the University of Kansas in the Women, Gender, and Sexuality Studies Department.
 Finn was awarded on Aug.
 24, 2015.
 Finn's dissertation is entitled "A Strong Woman of the Lord: Performing Gender at the Intersection of Sport and Evangelical Christianity."

-An Sasala is a PhD Student in the Department of Women, Gender & Sexuality Studies at the University of Kansas.
+An Sasala is a PhD Student in Women, Gender, & Sexuality Studies at the University of Kansas.
 Ze is also completing a graduate certificate in Film & Media Studies.
 Zir research focuses on transgender identities and experiences and marks the interstices and influences that intrinsically link technology and embodied identities such as gender, sexuality, and race.

-Corinne Schwarz is a Ph.D. student in Women, Gender, and Sexuality Studies at the University of Kansas.
-Corinne's dissertation explores the narratives and stereotypes that shape human trafficking across the Midwest.
+Mary Louisa Spangler is a Ph.D. student in Women, Gender, and Sexuality Studies at the University of Kansas.